 The European-Atlantic Group, a non-aligned, all party, registered charity founded in 1954, is renowned as one of the foremost platforms for high level interaction in the field of international relations.

 Members of the Group include diplomats, parliamentarians, captains of industry and the informed and the interested public.
 Few matters of moment in Europe or America can remain untouched by the wider world of politics so countries such as Afghanistan, Burma, China and Nigeria have been the subjects of far reaching group debate and analysis.
 E-AG speakers have include senior royalty and presidents, successive ambassadors of America, China and Russia, ministers of state, shadow ministers, the head of MI5, and the chiefs of our armed forces.

 A focus of the E-AG is on advocating solutions to global problems.
-These can be reflected in E-AG discussions, the E-AG journal or in E-AG papers.
 Texts of speeches on the website can be a valuable tool for practitioners and students alike.